AVEVA/CONNECT-data-services-developer-docs/content/data-management.md

 # Data management

-The Data Management menu provides a number of tools for managing your data within OCS:
+The Data Management menu provides a number of tools for managing your data within OSIsoft Cloud Services (OCS):

 * Use the `Namespaces` page to add, edit or remove namespaces from the tenant.